theonlydaleking/typescript-tute/readme.md

 Everything runs through the TS compiler, spits out JS.
 We then run it.

+Some cool things include:

+- Interfaces, which allow you to give objects access to methods if they have a particular 'shape'
+- The big one is, you really only need to write code once.
+Say for example the Sort project `examples/sort` It has a bubble sort implementation.
+You can write this once, then all you have to do is remember the compare and swap methods for any other project.
+Compare and Swap items is relatively easy compared to remembering a sorting algorithm.

 ## Typescript Playground

 [Go here](http://www.typescriptlang.org/play/index.html) to have a go with a TS playground